 Open the Document Manager and take a look at what has been added to the project:

 Document names: If you do not specify a name for each case, the default is case 1, case 2, case 3 and so on.
-In the example shown here, the name/synonym of each respondent was known and entered as author.
+In the example shown here, the case no. and the name is used as document name.

 Document groups: Based on the information provided in the Excel table, document groups are created.
-The highlighted respondent 'case 6' in the example has some college education, is a female, single, and has no children.
-She answered the question: 'Do children bring happiness' with yes.
+The highlighted respondent 'case 7 Leo' in the example has a university degree, is a male, is married, and has 2 children.
+He answered the question: 'Do children fulfillment & purpose' with yes.

 ATLAS.ti automatically creates a group that contains all survey data in case you work with data from multiple sources.

 Data: The document text for each case consists of the answers to the open questions.
 Each answer is automatically coded with the information provided in Excel.
 The code can just be the question number or a longer label.